milan-92/astro-paper/src/content/blog/mvp.md

 1. **Schedule Management**
    - The event schedule will be created by the organizer and will be visible to all attendees.
    - It will be conveniently navigable during the conference, real time updating so that you can see what's happening now and what's next.
+   - The schedule must be the source of truth for the organizer, updating it on the app must update it on his website and all other places as well.

 2. **Attendee Networking**
    - Attendee profiles, with what interests they have during the conference.
 Also will have their contact details so they can connect off the app